Find the information you need at www.Canada.ca/gcjobs

 - Sign up for job alerts.
 This program will automatically send an email to alert you to open positions that fit your profile.

-- Check federal government and various department social media accounts: they use Facebook, Instagram and Twitter to promote job openings.
+- Check federal government and various department social media accounts using Facebook, Instagram and Twitter to promote job openings.

 - Visit www.Canada.ca/gcjobs to find a list of available jobs, which can be searched by location.
 Search Prince Edward Island to see all the jobs available on the Island.

-- The job ad: Jobs are described as casual, term (for a set amount of time), or indeterminate (permanent).
+- The job ad: Jobs are described as casual, specified period (for a set amount of time), or indeterminate (permanent).
 Jobs are generally open to Canadian citizens, persons residing in Canada, and Canadian citizens residing abroad.

-- Essentials for the job: be sure to carefully read the whole job ad to see what skills are essential and which are considered assets.
+- Essentials for the job: be sure to carefully read the whole job ad to see which skills are essential and which are considered assets.

 - Language profile: About 55 percent of positions in the federal government require English only, about 40 percent are bilingual imperative, and less than five percent are French only.
-Bilingual imperative jobs are classified like this: BBB/BBB, which corresponds to the reading, writing, and oral proficiency of your second and your first official language.
+Bilingual imperative jobs are based on the reading, writing, and oral proficiency required for the position.
 To get an idea of your level of language proficiency, sample tests are available online.
-Google Public Service Commission Second Language Evaluation test.“There is a high concentration of bilingual jobs available in Quebec and in the National Capital Region (Ottawa and Gatineau), but there are many jobs available for those who are not bilingual,” says Grace.
-“In geographic areas where there are not as many bilingual people, there is a higher percentage of English-only jobs.
-In Quebec, there is a higher percentage of French-only jobs.”
+Search Public Service Commission Second Language Evaluation test.

 - Make sure the closing date has not passed.
 However, some job postings have no closing date because there is ongoing continuous recruitment.